SOVEREIGN-NET/lib-crypto/BUGS.md

 ---

-3. Create hybrid proof system in zhtp-zk**
+3. Create hybrid proof system in lib-proofs**

 **WHY:** Bridge classical ZK (for privacy) with PQC (for quantum resistance).